-posted this on December 31, 2010 16:31
+posted this on December 31, 2010, 16:31

 A slideshow is a great way of adding interest to your frontpage, displaying images from an event, or creating adverts that draw attention to particular content.
 You can create on using the Gallery component module

 Using a slideshow for adverts